Improving the charity market in Australia: let the data speak

 - Some lawyers want a nationally accepted single definition of charity.

 - Some fundraisers want a national regulatory framework for fundraising.

-- Some charities want less government regulation, but more money from government (50 per cent of charities receive government funds), which may require more regulation.
+- Some charities want less government regulation, but more money from government (50% of charities receive government funds), which may require more regulation.

 - Some philanthropists and other donors want to find the best charity for the cause they support, which may require more information, if not ‘public’ regulation.